-The Importance of a Quality Birdcage, and Where to Get One for Cheap!
+The Importance of a Quality Bird Cage and Where to Find a Cheap One

 Your bird's cage is the most expensive item you will purchase upfront for her.
 The larger she is, the more you'll end up spending.
 If you skimp too much on quality to save money now, you will only spend more in the long run when you replace it once or twice.

 This may go without saying, but a bird (especially a parrot of any size) should not be purchased impulsively.
 You should take plenty of time to plan ahead and set aside an adequate cage fund.
 Even though you are impatient and excited, use this time to do additional research, visit bird expos, and talk to breeders or retail pet stores.
 The size of your cage fund will depend on what bird you are purchasing.

 Smaller birds—canaries through cockatiels—and even some small conures like greencheeks can be housed in low-end light wire cages with plastic bases.
 These can run between $20 and $100 at a retail store.
 The largest cages, with powder-coated metal bars built to withstand the beaks of birds such as greenwing macaws, will cost between $900 and $1500, possibly higher.
 No matter what kind of bird you have, a good rule of thumb is to purchase the largest cage you can afford, which is why finding a good price is so important.

 Maybe this didn't really occur to you until now, but the absolute best price you will get is for a used cage.
 Used cages are much cheaper, allowing you to get that heavier-duty cage that will last a lifetime.